SparkBaseHub/SparkbaseToken/doc/build-osx.md

 Notes
 -----

-* Tested on OS X 10.7 through 10.10 on 64-bit Intel processors only.
+* Tested on OS X 10.14 on 64-bit Intel processors.

 * All of the commands should be executed in a Terminal application.
 The built-in one is located in `/Applications/Utilities`.